How to Open a Mobile Bar: Starting a Mobile Bar Business Steps

 As a business owner, you’re going to have to pay taxes.
 The first thing you should do is apply for an Employee Identification Number (EIN) from the IRS.
 This serves as your tax ID number.
 If you’re planning on doing business under any name besides your personal or your business name, you should also register your DBA (Doing Business As).

-Decide on a Location
+Decide on a Warehouse or Parking Location

 Decide on the Design and Atmosphere

 A portable bar has a much smaller footprint than a permanent one, but it’s still important to think about design and the kind of atmosphere you want to cultivate.
-How does your setup (and the truck itself) fit in with your brand?
-Also take some time to consider your layout: in a small space especially it’s important that your staff members prepare drinks efficiently without bumping into each other.

-Consider your Branding, Marketing, Promotion, and Advertising
+Branding, Marketing, Promotion, and Advertising

 Now that you’ve cleared the bureaucratic hurdles of permits and licensing, it’s time to start thinking about how you’ll introduce your mobile bar to the world.

 Your brand is the vision of your business that you show the world.
 A logo is just part of it: it also encompasses what your bar looks like, the type of drinks you’ll serve, how your staff will interact with customers, and how you’ll present the bar on social media.
-Once you have a name and logo, register them with the U.S. Patent and Trademark Office so no one else can steal them.
-So take some time to think about your target market and the type of customer you want to attract and then the sort of mobile bar that will best appeal to that sort of person.

-Once you’ve established your brand, you can decide how much you’re willing to budget for promotion and advertising, and then start drawing up your marketing plan.
-Where are you most likely to find your ideal customer?
-If you’re hoping to appeal to younger people, for example, you might focus your social media marketing efforts on TikTok, while customers in their 30s and 40s might be drawn in by Instagram, and senior citizens by Facebook.
+Consider where you’re most likely to reach your ideal customer: If you’re hoping to appeal to younger people, for example, you might focus your social media marketing efforts on TikTok, while customers in their 30s and 40s hosting private parties might be drawn in by Instagram.
 Depending on your budget, you may think about buying social media ads on Facebook or Instagram.

 There are plenty of other ways to get the word out without using social networks.
 Search engine optimization for your website will give you a better position on Google searches.
-You may collect email addresses for direct marketing, or you can go totally old-school by sending out menus and coupons through the mail.
+You can collect email addresses for direct marketing, or you can go totally old-school by sending out menus and coupons through the mail.

 Create the Menu